HTTPArchive/almanac.httparchive.org/src/content/en/2020/privacy.md

 {{ figure_markup(
   image="privacy-biggest-third-party-trackers.png",
   caption="Top 10 Trackers",
-  description="This figure shows the prevalence of the 10 most popular trackers used on mobile and desktop clients.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQJMtHv0Y1JcQJkcVyrqBk9dsujZeDtOZEv7uvE0xM2VrQSuTUDFya41TeRlTZDDe2rWmHwDghW3Dev/pubchart?oid=850649042&format=interactive", sheets_gid="1677398038"
+  description="Bar chart showing the prevalence of the 10 most popular trackers used on mobile and desktop clients.
+There is little difference between desktop and mobile and mobile has 65.9% for google_analytics, 65.5% for googleapis.com, 63.3% for gstatic, 58.3% for google_fonts, 50.0% for doubleclick, 47.6% for google, 42.4% for google_tag_manage, 30.9% for facebook, 19.2% for google_adservices, and 13.1% for cloudflare.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQJMtHv0Y1JcQJkcVyrqBk9dsujZeDtOZEv7uvE0xM2VrQSuTUDFya41TeRlTZDDe2rWmHwDghW3Dev/pubchart?oid=850649042&format=interactive", sheets_gid="1677398038",
+  sql_file="top100_cookies_set_from_header.sql"
   )
 }}